flodlc/sx-machine/packages/lib/README.md

 ## Theming

-Themebox provides a powerful theming feature.
+Sx-machine provides a powerful theming feature.
 The default theme includes spaces and breakpoints.

 > ### $ prefix